yui-mhcp/base_dl_project/README.md

 ├── datasets/               : utilities for dataset loading / processing
 │   ├── custom_datasets/    : where to save custom datasets processing
-├── hparams/                : utility class to define modulable hyper-parameters ├── models/                 : main `BaseModel` subclasses directory │   ├── classification/     : directory for `BaseClassifier` classes ├── pretrained_models/      : saving directory for pretrained models
+├── hparams/                : utility class to define modulable hyper-parameters ├── loggers/                : some logging utilities ├── models/                 : main `BaseModel` subclasses directory │   ├── classification/     : directory for `BaseClassifier` classes ├── pretrained_models/      : saving directory for pretrained models
-└── utils/                  : utilities for data processing
+├── unitest/                : custom unitest framework to test models' consistency └── utils/                  : utilities for data processing

 ```

-See [my data_processing repository](https://github.com/yui-mhcp/data_processing) for more information on the `utils` module and `data processing` features.
+See [my data_processing repository](https://github.com/yui-mhcp/data_processing) for more information on the `utils` module and `data processing` features as well as `loggers` and `unitest`.

-All projects also contains a `README.md` file giving general information on the project features / usage and some `example_*.jpynb` notebooks for practical usage examples.
+All projects also contain a `README.md` file giving general information on the project's features / usage, some links (tutorials / projects) related to the topic and some `example_*.jpynb` notebooks for practical usage examples.

 ## Available features